maladeep/districts-in-nepal-with-lat-long/README.md

 # districts-in-nepal-with-lat-long

-A dataset containing the name of the district in Nepal with Latitude, longitude, and other information.
-This will support the creation of various forms of visualization.
+A dataset containing the name of the **district in Nepal with latitude, longitude, and other information.** This will support the creation of various forms of visualization.
 The dataset is scrapped from a different website.

 # Data Dictionary